gerep/gerep.github.io/content/posts/2024-02-08-redemption.markdown

 Koyma was allowed to leave hell by going through a series of challenges.

-Each level will have a distinct difficulty, represented by a sin or bad human behaviour like anger, anxiety, fear, greed, etc.
+Each level will have a distinct difficulty, represented by a sin or bad human behaviour, such as anger, anxiety, fear, or greed.

 The game will also use music to set the mood.

-My main intention is not to create a bullet-hell game or for it to take hours.
-I always liked playing games that made me feel something.
-This is my main objective with this game.
+My main intention is not to create a bullet-hell game or make it take hours.
+I always liked playing games that made me feel something, and this is my main objective with this game.

-Who knows if this is going to become what I think it will.
+Who knows if this will become what I think it will.
 If that happens, I may make game development my new career.

 ---

-I have [Aseprite](https://www.aseprite.org/), and it's an easy tool to use and create 2D art.
-The problem is I'm not an artist, although I tried creating assets for this game.
+I have [Aseprite](https://www.aseprite.org/), which is an easy tool for creating 2D art.
+However, although I tried creating assets for this game, I'm not an artist.

 For now, everything will be geometric 2D shapes.
-I will add animation, particles and lighting in the future.
+In the future, I will add animation, particles, and lighting.